 I am determined to see the powers of the Police used in full.
 Under current law there are circumstances in which the Police can deal with illegal encampments as a matter of immediacy and evict individuals from a site, without first having to apply to the courts.
 Alok and I have urged Thames Valley Police to make full use of these powers where appropriate but we both want to see legislation strengthened to minimise the distress these illegal encampments cause in the first place.
 The Police and Crime Commissioner, Anthony Stansfeld, is supportive of this move and I have also written to Chief Constable Sara Thornton, the Chair of the National Police Chiefs’ Council, asking her what guidance there is, for Police forces around the country facing illegal traveller encampments, on the threshold at which they are permitted to use Section 61 powers to require travellers to move on.
 It seems to me that there is a reluctance to use this aspect of the Criminal Justice and Public Order Act 1994 even when travellers have broken padlocks or forcibly removed barriers to access.
-You can read my letter here and her response here and I will be raising this at my next meeting with the local Police at the end of this month.
+You can read my letter here and her response here.

 I also raised the issue in Parliament on June 28, asking the Leader of the House to consider an opportunity in the House for colleagues who have experienced similar problems with illegal encampments of travellers in their constituencies to raise the need for a change in the law as the situation is totally unacceptable for law-abiding people whose lives have been made a misery by the selfish and illegal actions of these individuals.
 She confirmed that the Government was looking at the law around illegal encampments and whether there are sufficient powers and it is just a matter of enforcement or whether more powers are needed to enable local authorities to deal effectively with what is a really serious problem for local communities.
 A Government consultation on the effectiveness of powers for dealing with unauthorised development and encampments ran until June 15.
 The results are being analysed now and will be reported in due course.